Project introduction and background information

 - Develop an intelligent digital learning environment including digital assessment tools.

-- Establish best practices, do’s and don’ts and a roadmap towards broader implementation of the C-MODE concept.
+- Establish best practices, do’s and don’ts and a roadmap towards broader implementation of design principles for modular courses in higher engineering education.

 - Optimize use of our limited resources to make lecturer time count.